 The central junction of South Street and North Street with East and West Streets none of which was later renamed as High Street appears to fit a rectilinear pattern of fields which may be associated with the modest (non-urban) Roman settlement evidenced in the area [Rochford District Council, Rochford Conservation Area Appraisal and Management Plan, 2007, p.7].
 There is little, if any, archaeological evidence for Saxon occupation within the area of the town, however, and we rely largely on Domesday to reveal a small village existing within one of the manors owned by Suein, lord of the hundred and the honour, though in 1086 the tenant under Suein was one Alured; unsurprisingly, quite large numbers of sheep are recorded, but only modest numbers of other livestock.
 That the manor-house and the parish church stood next to each other, less than a mile west of the town centre, suggest that they may have been the original focus for aggregation of settlement.

 After Suein's descendant, the disgraced Henry de Essex, forfeited the Honour of Rayleigh, the manor of Rochford was granted by Henry II to a family that adopted the place-name as its surname.
-Consequently, it was a Guy de Rocheford who in 1257 acquired for his manor a licence for a Tuesday market and a three-day fair in Whitsun week.
+Consequently, it was a Guy de Rocheford who in 1257 acquired for his manor, probably by then the caput of the family's barony, a licence for a Tuesday market and a three-day fair in Whitsun week.
 In 1264 he obtained what looks like a replacement licence, substituting an autumn fair (around All Saints) for the original, though leaving the Tuesday market in place; this might have been grant of a second fair but, if so, it would seem odd to reiterate the market grant without reiterating that of the Whitsun fair.
 The licence does not preclude the market from having pre-existed it, of course: in 1235 Hubert de Burgh, some years after having been granted the honour and the hundred, gave the tenants of St. Paul's cathedral at Barling the right to exercise, unobstructed, their liberties in the hundred, including in fairs and markets there.
 Granted by Edward the Confessor to the dean and chapter, Barling, neighbour to Little Wakering, stood by a creek that connected to the Roach and had a fishery; its men may have desired toll-free access to markets for purposes of selling the products of the fishery, or the grain which they also transported via the Roach and the Thames to London.
 In 1225 three Sandwich men were authorized to ship twenty sacks of grain from Rochford Hundred to their home town, and the following year a Shoebury man is documented shipping grain to London via the Thames.
 We know too that, at the same period, vessels were carrying grain from Rochford Hundred to provision the monks of Canterbury.
 Wool too was undoubtedly a component of local commerce, but has left no trace in extant records of the period, nor, indeed, has any branch of trade.

 Likewise, there is little surviving evidence of industry.
 Although surname evidence suggests the presence in late fourteenth and early fifteenth century Rochford of a small number of men engaging in cloth-finishing, only one of the numerous Fleming cloth-workers who fled to England in the early fifteenth is seen to have settled at Rochford.
 One or possibly two tailors are heard of at Rochford in 1386, in connection with a homicide; a break-and-enter case of 1410 identified the stolen goods as cloth worth 6s.
 8d, but there is nothing to suggest the Rochford victim was a retailer of cloth.
 Overall, the evidence hardly gives the impression of a thriving cloth industry there.